-Table 8: Pin Description of PWRKEY
+Table 8: Pins Description of PWRKEY

-Pin Name Pin No. I/O Description Comment PWRKEY 114 DI Turn on/off the module Pull it up to 1.1 V internally.
+Pin Name Pin No. I/O Description Comment PWRKEY 114 DI Turn on/off the module Pulled up to 1.1 V internally.
 Active low.

-When powering up the VBAT, the module can be turned on by driving PWRKEY low for at least 2 s.
-It is recommended to use an open drain/collector driver to control PWRKEY.
-PWRKEY is pulled up to VBAT internally.
+When powering up the VBAT, the module can be turned on by driving PWRKEY low for at least 1.6 s.
+It is recommended to use an open drain/collector driver to control the PWRKEY.
+PWRKEY is pulled up to 1.1 V internally.

-Figure 4: Reference Design of Turn-on with Driving Circuit
+Figure 4: Reference Design of Turn On with Driving Circuit

 Another way to control the PWRKEY is using a keystroke directly.
 When pressing the keystroke, an electrostatic strike may be generated from finger.
 Therefore, you should place a TVS component near the keystroke for ESD protection.
-Additionally, a $1\text{ k}\Omega$ resistor is connected in series to PWRKEY for ESD protection.
+Additionally, a 1 k Ω resistor is connected in series to PWRKEY for ESD protection.

-Figure 5: Reference Design of Turn-on with Keystroke
+Figure 5: Reference Design of Turn On with Keystroke